sventek-s/sventeks-nerd-space/_posts/2022-09-14-WSL2-KeepassXC-SSH.md

 `git config --global --add core.sshCommand C:/Windows/System32/OpenSSH/ssh.exe`

-But still working on how to get Windows OpenSSH client to work on Git Bash and MYSYS2.
+But still working on how to get Windows OpenSSH client to work on Git Bash or MYSYS2.

 ### Resources to Read on `SSH-Agent` and `SSH-Add`